The Basics

 composer.json file containing information about the package itself.
 Additionally, most packages also include a license and documentation.

-If we take a look at the general directory structure of a generic package, you’ll notice how it looks quite different from a standard Laravel project.
+If we look at the general directory structure of a generic package, you’ll notice how it looks quite different from a standard Laravel project.

 - src - tests CHANGELOG.md README.md LICENSE composer.json